Galvanized by disaster – Goshen Mayor Drives Sustainable Recovery After Devastating Floods

 “Having the experience of this past hailstorm where we saw streets flooding that had never ever flooded, the coldest ever winter last year — all of these to me are direct signs that we’re going to have to find ways to be more adaptable in the future,” Stutsman said.

 Stutsman spent 91 of those hours at city hall, along with five other town officials, facilitating communication among town departments and meeting residents’ needs as quickly as possible.
+In the aftermath of the flooding, officials saw the financial burden of flood disasters.

+Erin Rowe, director of emergency response and recovery for the Indiana Department of Homeland Security, said more than 650 applicants in Elkhart County claimed more than $930,000 in emergency assistance.
 The experience showed town officials that Goshen would need to become more prepared for environmental change and the severe weather that comes with it.

 Stutsman said the key to encouraging town-wide acceptance of the projects was focusing the discussions on the betterment of their community, rather than climate change as a whole.